Baseball: Fighters come back from 4 runs down for Japan Series berth

 Otani closed out the game, working a stunning 1-2-3 ninth after Kuriyama sent him to the mound.

-Otani, who this season logged an NPB record 164 kilometer-per-hour pitch, rewrote his own mark by throwing two 165 kph pitches, while topping 150 kph with his forkballs.
+Otani, who this season logged an NPB record 164 kilometer-per-hour pitch, rewrote his own mark by throwing three 165 kph pitches, while topping 150 kph with his forkballs.

 "I just wanted him to win it for us," said Kuriyama.
 "It ended with three batters but I was worried in many ways.
 The fans got him to pitch the way he did, just like they did in turning the game around."